Mississauga Transitway: Stations

 The following is a list of stations, from west to east:

 A multi-modal interchange with the western extension of the TTC's Line 5 Eglinton is currently under construction at Renforth station.
 A later phase will terminate at the nearby Pearson International Airport.
-Originally proposed in 2007 under the city of Toronto's Transit City plan, the first phase of Line 5 will open as far west as Mount Dennis station at Weston Road in 2023, with the extension to Renforth being slated to open circa 2030.
+Originally proposed in 2007 under the city of Toronto's Transit City plan, the first phase of Line 5 will open as far west as Mount Dennis station at Weston Road in 2025, with the extension to Renforth being slated to open circa 2030.

 The original plans for the connection featured a full-service below grade BRT station, but only an at-grade median surface stop for the LRT, requiring transferring passengers to cross Commerce Boulevard and descend a set of stairs to access the BRT.
 As of 2020 however, in an addendum to the Line 5 extension, the addendum showed the future Renforth LRT station partially at-grade and the station located off-street on the north side of Eglinton, north of the transitway terminal.

 Ridership

 Criticism

-Due to the bankruptcy of contractor B. Gottardo, some stations were not complete 2 years after officially opening.